Occupied Palestinian Territories

 Our Impact

 Since October 2023, Project HOPE has been responding to the humanitarian crisis in Gaza by providing urgently needed medical care, mental health services, and delivering vital supplies.
-Our work includes emergency health care, primary health care, surgical care, maternal and newborn care, water trucking services, and mental health support.
+Our work includes emergency health care, primary health care, nutrition support, surgical care, maternal and newborn care, water trucking services, and mental health support.

 Project HOPE is providing both primary and maternal health services at seven clinics in Khan Younis, Gaza City, and Deir al Balah, dispatching mobile teams to displaced communities as needed.
 We have also joined forces with the Jordanian Health Aid Society – International (JHASi) to dispatch teams of trauma and emergency care specialists to Al Aqsa Hospital in Deir al Balah and high-need hospitals in Gaza City.